dinhanhthi/dinhanhthi.com/posts/gaming/2021-01-25-the-legend-of-zelda-breath-of-the-wild.md

 {% assign img-url = '/img/post/gaming/zelda' %}

 ::: warning
 This is a very personal note.
-It may (or may not) contains the solutions to the trials.
+It may (or may not) contain solutions to the trials in game.
 I use this note for not diving in an empty space of direction.
 :::

 ## Tips